dotnet/source-build/Documentation/eliminating-pre-builts.md

 The list of permitted pre-builts can be found in the `./eng/SourceBuildPrebuiltBaseline.xml` file in the root of the repository.
 It contains package information of pre-builts that for one reason or another are allowed in the source-build of the repository.

-Any new addition to the pre-built exception list must be signed-off by a member of the `@dotnet/source-build-internal` team.
+Any new addition to the pre-built exception list must be signed-off by a member of the `@dotnet/source-build-internal` team. **The newly added exception should also include a comment with a link to an issue or an in-depth description about why the exception is needed.**

 A common example of a exception that is present in several .NET repositories is an [_intermediate package_](https://github.com/dotnet/source-build/blob/main/Documentation/planning/arcade-powered-source-build/intermediate-nupkg.md).
 When a repository utilizes an intermediate package, it will be excluded from pre-built detection with the following declaration in the above-mentioned file: